Not everyone has the option of going no contact with a narcissistic mother for various reasons.

 This is about her behavior, not yours.

-Going no contact is a bold move.
+Going no contact is a bold move and low contact makes the transition easier.

 The problem is abuse is like a drug, and before I went completely no contact, I had to ween myself off.